 Steering Wheel Covers

-Similar to seat covers, steering wheel covers serve a similar function by covering an area of your car with leather, or cloth in various colors and patterns.
+Like seat covers, steering wheel covers serve a similar function by covering an area of your car with leather or cloth in various colors and patterns from youcustomizeit.com.

-If you get a cover that isn’t black, it can protect your hands during the summer because brighter colors don’t attract heats as much as darker colors.
+If you get a cover that isn’t black, it can protect your hands during the summer because brighter colors don’t attract heat as much as darker colors.

 You can buy ones with flowers, cartoon characters, or you can get ones from popular television shows.

-Since you spend every single day in your car looking at a steering wheel.
-It’s essential to find one you can stand to look at daily.
+Since you spend every day in your car looking at a steering wheel, it’s essential to find one you can stand to look at daily.